leocruz130/cse15l-lab-reports/week-1-lab-report.md

 To install vs-code make sure you go to this [link](https://code.visualstudio.com/download)\
 and make sure you're installing the right version for your OS\
+once installed you should have this screen here